fordevoted/1092_EE3031_Computer-Programming/exercise/week4.md

 #### **Question: Number Triangle**

-Please print a number triangle of range n.
-Where n is a positive integer derived from user input.
+Please print a number triangle of range n, where n is a positive integer derived from user input.

 #### Example 1